lumiratos/mafco/README.md

 <pre>make -f Makefile.win32</pre>
 to get the "MAFCOenc32.exe" (encoder) "MAFCOdec32.exe" (decoder) executables (32-bits architecture) and for the 64-bits architecture just type
 <pre>make -f Makefile.win64</pre>
-to get the "MAFCOenc64.exe" (encoder) "MAFCOdec64.exe" (decoder) executables.
+to get the "MAFCOenc64.exe" (encoder) and "MAFCOdec64.exe" (decoder) executables.
 If you are not able to get the executables, just use the precompiled ones available in "win32" and "win64" folders.
 Because of the pthread library, the DLL files that are inside the "DLLs" folder must be in the same location of the executables in order to be able to run the encoder and the decoder.
 There are two DLL files.
 One for 32-bits and the other one for 64-bits operating system.